CarlAugust/streamchat/readme.md

 If you dont use any of these the server will simply send back an error and these instructions will be prompted.

+## Honestly i kind gave up
+There is a lot of problems with reading input and displaying it using the client as an interface.
+So i just decided to give up on this project.

+However it still thought me some stuff, like async programming and how it works, using epoll.
+I might do something similar later, however then i will be a better gui then the cli, as that just complicates a lot of things.